MaskingTechnology/jitar/documentation/07_deployment.md

 ## Creating a cluster

-Creating a cluster means speading multiple services over multiple servers to run a single application.
-There is no fixed recipie for creating a cluster, but there are some options to concider.
+Creating a cluster means spreading multiple services over multiple servers to run a single application.
+There is no fixed recipie for creating a cluster, but there are some options to consider.

 Important to know is that any cluster: